JeffersonLab/E2SAR/README.md

 # E2SAR
-The internal dev repo of E2SAR - a C++ library and associated Python binding that support segmentation/reassembly (SAR) and control plane functionality of EJ-FAT project.
+A C++ library and associated Python binding that supports segmentation/reassembly (SAR) and control plane functionality of EJ-FAT project.

 ## Documentation Scope